arcadeJHS/AngularVueIntegration/README.md

 ```

 You have to tell Angular to render this component through ngVue.
 Let's create a file to "transform" Vue component into Angular ones.
 With, `ngVueDirectives.js` we are telling Angular, through ngVue, that our Vue components exist.
-Again, "ngVueDirectives.js" is only a temporary bridge file, so we will put it inside "ngVueBridgeCode" folder.
+Again, `ngVueDirectives.js` is only a temporary bridge file, so we will put it inside `ngVueBridgeCode` folder.

 **ngVueBridgeCode/ngVueDirectives.js**
 ```javascript